github-jimjim/AES-RSA/README.md

 Which lenght should I choose?
 You can choose between each positive full number
 If your files should be very safe you should choose a high number but as long as the numbers are, the longer you have to wait till the progress finish.
-If you choose 65536 you have to dividide your number with 8.
-So 85536/8 is 8192.
-So you have a 8192 - bit encryption.
 Numbers over 20000 aren't recommended if the datas aren't too important, because it can take hours to generate the key and hours to encrypt and decrypt the locker.
-If you really need fully security, there is a faster package on https://jimmy1205.neocities.org/faster_locker_version.
 But remember this version is created by nuitka a C compiler and it can get detected as a virus.

 Product 1:
     This Product is to save your files or passwords in a folder with the name locker. (filename: locker.exe)